1) Call Conversion Rate

 Your sales conversion rate is the number of visitors that buy something out of the total number of visitors.
 So for sales agents, then this is an important KPI.
 This metric ties in closely with tracking agent performance.
 Both give you an understanding of what key features are making the sales possible.
 As a result, you can make better decisions in training and sales pitches.

 For instance, your inbound team specializes in vacation sales.
-You have noticed that a few team members mention a specific benefit of the vacation and those agents have more conversions.
-This is imperative in making changes that have other agents offering similar advantages or re-educating those who were told to stick to a specific script.
-While scripts don't always work best for sales, you can make that decision by knowing what works and what is not.
+You notice that a few team members mention a specific benefit of the vacation, and those agents have the most conversions.
+This review is imperative in making changes to the sales script.
+You want other agents offering similar advantages and re-educating those who stick to a specific text.
+While scripts don't always work best for sales, you can make that decision by knowing what works and what doesn't.

 One of the most important key performance indicators is customer satisfaction.
 According to these statistics from Forbes:

 "Brands are failing to create the positive, emotional experiences that drive customer loyalty.”
 The result is that 67 percent of customers have become “serial switchers,” customers who are willing to switch brands because of a poor customer experience."